MicrosoftDocs/openapi-docs/OpenAPI/kiota/support.md

 - **Microsoft**: The language has been implemented the Kiota team at Microsoft, users can expect support from the team as any regular product.
 - **Community**: The language has been implemented by the broader Kiota community, users can expect help from other community members but should not expect direct support from Microsoft.
-- **Abandoned**: The language is not maintained anymore by the community or Microsoft and will be removed in a future major release, users should start migrating off generated client for the language.

 ### Getting support information for a language